zopefoundation/meta/config/README.rst

     processes, so coverage has to be configured in a special way.
 (Supports pure Python packages which also run on PyPy.)

+* c-code

+  - Configuration for package containing C code besides the Python one.

 * pure-python

   - Configuration for a pure Python package.